Cost of living in Jersey

 High property prices mean that rental costs are also high.
 For 'Qualified' properties (for people with 'Entitled' or 'Licensed' status).

 For 'Registered' properties (for people with 'Registered' and 'Entitled' for Work status), the average monthly rental is generally more expensive as there are fewer 'Registered' properties available.

 Moving to Jersey: accommodation

 Cost of food

-You can also buy good quality farm produce from a number of farm shops and our
+The island offers supermarkets and farm produce from a number of farm shops and our

 Cost of travel around and off the island